Updated on June 11, 2020

 - Experimentally induced infections do not mirror naturally induced infections.
 Just because an animal can be experimentally infected via direct intranasal or intratracheal inoculation with high concentrations of purified tissue-cultured virus does not mean that it will easily be infected with that same virus under natural conditions.

 - Experimental transmission studies are typically done under ideal conditions that may include use of negative pressure test chambers and unidirectional flow of HEPA-filtered air from the infected to the naïve animal.
 Such highly controlled conditions do not reflect conditions found outside a laboratory setting.
 As such, results should not be used as conclusive evidence that an experimentally infected animal can readily transmit COVID-19 under natural conditions.

 - The numbers of animals used in these types of experiments is typically small, with conclusions drawn based on data points that are in some cases collected from as few as two animals, making it challenging to draw definitive conclusions regarding all animals of a given species from results of a single study.

-- Only a small number of domestic and captive wild animals have been confirmed to be naturally infected with SARS-CoV-2 during the first 5 months of the COVID-19 outbreak.
-This despite the fact that as of May 21, 2020, the number of infected people exceeded 5 million globally and 1.5 million in the United States.
+- Only a small number of domestic and captive wild animals have been confirmed to be naturally infected with SARS-CoV-2 during the first 5 months of the COVID-19 outbreak (January 1 to June 8, 2020).
+This despite the fact that as of June 7, 2020, the number of people confirmed with COVID-19 exceeded 7 million globally and 1.9 million in the United States.
 In addition, there is no evidence that the relatively few naturally infected pets play any substantive role in transmitting COVID-19 to humans.